 Whole streets and/or whole subdivisions will be completed to avoid ending the new pavement at an irregular point.
 A rating system of current conditions also assists in ordering the process.
 Although the roads generally experience the same weather, they may not carry the same traffic or experience the same level of flooding.
-Certain roadways deteriorate faster and need attention sooner, and others have a longer life.
+Certain roadways deteriorate faster and need attention sooner, and others age more gracefully.